rem137/IA_Manager/README.md

 appear in search results.

 A developer mode can be enabled in the personality settings.
-When activated, the chat interface shows a grey box containing the search snippets sent with each request.
-The assistant receives this context using the format:
+When activated, the chat interface shows a grey debug box containing the related facts and the internal thought used for the response.
+The prompt sent to OpenAI looks like:

 ```
-mémoire pouvant être utile: <context>
+Pensée interne de l'IA : <thought>
-User : <message>
+Utilisateur : <message>
 ```